Frequently Asked Questions About Commencement

-When will I receive my diploma?Diplomas are mailed approximately two months after the semester ends.
+When will I receive my diploma?Diplomas are mailed approximately six to eight weeks after the ceremony.
 Please note that only one undergraduate diploma will be received regardless of the number of majors a student graduates with.
 The only exception is for students in the combined programs (i.e. BA/MST, BS/MSED, etc.).
 These students will receive two diplomas, one for their undergraduate program and one for their graduate program.

 What rules apply for photography?